 The next stop for saving for retirement is an Individual Retirement Account — aka, an IRA.
 Anyone with earned income can open an IRA.
 That’s great news, especially if you’re a freelancer, or work at a place without a 401(k) plan.
 Once you open an IRA, it stays in the same place, even when you switch jobs; it’s not housed with your employer.
 Pretty cool.

-There are two types of IRAs — Traditional and Roth.
-Why are there two types, and what’s the difference?
+IRAs come in flavors: There’s the traditional IRA, a Roth IRA (which comes with income limits), and — if you’re a literal boss and are self-employed — you may want to open a Simplified Employee Pension IRA (SEP IRA).
 The basic rule with IRAs is you’re going to pay the US government taxes at some point.
 The question is when.
-With a Traditional IRA, the government postpones your taxes.
+With a traditional IRA, the government postpones your taxes.
 You contribute pre-tax earnings, reduce your tax liability for the year, and watch that money grow on a tax-deferred basis year over year.
 You don’t pay the piper until you withdraw your money in retirement.

 With a Roth IRA, you pay taxes on the amount you contribute first.
 You don’t reduce your current tax liability, but once you pay those taxes, you don’t have to pay them again.
 What does that mean?
 It means you’re not paying taxes on the growth of your investments.
 When you make withdrawals, every last penny is yours to keep.

-While anyone can contribute to a Traditional IRA, eligibility for a Roth IRA is based on your income level.
-You can see which one’s right for you here.
+While anyone can contribute to a traditional IRA, eligibility for a Roth IRA is based on your income level.
 You can open an IRA at Ellevest, or at another financial services provider.
-Whether you go with a Traditional or Roth account, the bottom line is an IRA lets you add thousands of dollars a year to your retirement savings.
-In 2016, you can contribute up to $5,500 to an IRA (plus another $1,000, if you're 50 or older).
+Whether you go with a traditional or Roth account, the bottom line is an IRA lets you add thousands of dollars a year to your retirement savings.
+In 2019, your total contributions to all of your traditional and Roth IRAs cannot be more than $6,000 ($7,000 if you're age 50 or older).

 6. Put yourself on autopilot.